flashbots/suave-specs/specs/rigil/mevm.md

 Address: `0x42100000000000000000000000000000000000`

-Conducts a simulation of the bundle, building a block that includes it.
-Outputs indicate if the apply was successful and the EGP of the resultant block.
+Performs a simulation of the bundle by building a block that includes it.
+Outputs indicate if the execution was successful and the Effective Gas Price of the resultant block.

 #### `ExtractHint`